All Episodes

 I still have a dream.

-Um all I know about you is what I've seen from your Twitter and your Wikipedia page, which I'm sure you might have some disputes about your Wikipedia.
+If you're comfortable sort of having that conversation now, all I know about you is what I've seen from your Twitter and your Wikipedia page, which I'm sure you might have some disputes about your Wikipedia.

 Wikipedia is completely effed up.

-Yeah, it's like go refer to that, and it's all propaganda and you know, you know, as a whistleblower, they put a lot of false stuff out.
+And, you know, as a whistleblower, they put a lot of false stuff out.

-So, you know.
+So, you know, absolutely.

-One of my favorite is oh, well, you lost your retirement.
+One of my favorite is, oh, well, you lost your retirement.

-It's like, uh, no, I'm right now working with DIA to figure out my exact starting of pay date.
+It's like, no, I'm right now working with DIA to figure out my exact starting of pay date.

-And same with the army.
+And same with the Army.

-It's like, yeah, no, I'm sorry, you you know, sorry, you know, no such thing.
+You know, sorry, you know, no, no such thing.

 You know, it's just amazing.